schwoere/utvisualization/README.md

 Dependencies
 ----------
-In addition, this component has to following submodule dependencies which have to be added for successful building:
+In addition, this module has to following submodule dependencies which have to be added for successful building:

 <table>
   <tr>